core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * All members of the CoAP group, i.e., the CoAP endpoints that are configured to receive CoAP group messages sent to the particular CoAP group and -- in case of IP multicast transport -- that are listening to the group's multicast IP address on the group's UDP port.

-* All further CoAP endpoints configured only as CoAP clients, that may send CoAP group requests to the CoAP group.
+* All further CoAP endpoints configured only as CoAP clients that may send CoAP group requests to the CoAP group.

 ## Secure Group Maintenance # {#chap-sec-group-maintenance}